gopesh-code/Ovulive/README.md

 - User Groups:
   - Users can join or create groups with others who have similar menstrual cycle experiences or interests.
   - This can provide a supportive community for users and allow them to connect with others for support and advice.
+- Pain Management Intervention Content
+  - free, high-quality intervention content
+  - evidence based approaches (yoga, exercise, nutrition) for pain management
+  - meditation and mindfulness content
+- User Profile
+  - trying to get pregnant (conservative estimates for fertile window) or using app as contraceptive method (overestimates for fertile window)
+  - stage in life (post-natal, peri-menopause, newly menstruating)
+- Offline-only Mode
+  - store as much data offline and ensure app can function offline
+  - opt-in telemetry
+- User Centric Design
+  - user centric, gender neutral design
+  - process to collect user feedback
+  - allow user to select features they want to track
+- Aid with user anxiety
+  - when irregular periods, reassure users that irregular periods are common and not necessarily indicator of bad health
+  - show common symptoms associated with current cycle